-The language regarding competitive sourcing in the House version of H.R.
-2829 is very similar in substance to that in the Senate bill, although the section numbers differ.
-Section 738(a) of the House bill (Section 739(a) in the Senate bill) would prohibit the use of funds for converting an agency activity involving 11 or more federal employees to contractor performance unless certain conditions are met.
-Public-private competitions that meet this size criterion would have to include a most efficient organization (MEO); would show that the cost of contractor performance would result in a savings of at least \$10 million or 10% of the MEO's personnel costs, whichever amount is lesser; and would not provide a contractor with an advantage by permitting the company to provide health and retirement benefits to the employees performing the government activity that are less than what federal employees receive.
-The first two conditions appear designed to address two distinctions between standard competitions and streamlined competitions.
+two conditions appear designed to address two distinctions between standard competitions and streamlined competitions.
 Under Circular A-76, agencies are required to develop an MEO and apply the conversion differential (that is, \$10 million or 10% of the MEO's personnel costs) for standard competitions.
-(An agency is required to use a standard competition when a publicprivate competition involves more than 65 full-time equivalents (FTEs).)
-In streamlined competitions, an agency may develop an MEO but is not required to do so, and the conversion differential is not calculated.
-(An agency may use a streamlined or a standard competition when a public-private competition involves 65 or fewer FTEs.)
-The third condition may be seen as an effort to ensure that a contractor does not gain a cost advantage in competitions by paying less for benefits than the government does, thus lowering the cost of his or proposal.
+(An agency is required to use a standard competition when a public-private competition involves more than 65 full-time equivalents (FTEs).174) In streamlined competitions, an agency may develop an MEO but is not required to do so, and the conversion differential is not calculated.175 (An agency may use a streamlined or a standard competition when a public-private competition involves 65 or fewer FTEs.)
+The third condition may be seen as an effort to ensure that a contractor does not gain a cost advantage in competitions by paying less for benefits than the government does, thus lowering the cost of his or her proposal.
 Alternatively, others may see this condition as a restriction on the ability of a contractor to prepare a competitive proposal.
-Certain organizations and procurement activities, such as the Department of Defense and depot maintenance contracts, would be exempt.
+Certain organizations and procurement activities, such as the Department of Defense and depot maintenance contracts, are exempt from Section 739(a).

 Although Circular A-76 does not appear to prohibit conducting a public-private competition for work that is being performed by a contractor, some of the language in the circular seems to emphasize holding competitions for work being performed by federal employees.
 For example, the circular's policy statement says, in part: "The longstanding policy of the federal government has been to rely on the private sector for needed commercial services....
-Identify all activities performed by governmental activities with government personnel....
-Use a streamlined
+Identify all activities performed by government personnel as either commercial or inherently governmental....
+Perform inherently governmental activities with government personnel....
+Use a streamlined or standard competition to determine if government personnel should perform a commercial activity."176 Section 739(b) notes that the circular does not prevent holding competitions for working being performed by contractors, and it also requires that Circular A-76 include procedures and policies for these types of competitions.